loolzaaa/sso-authentication-client/README.md

 # SSO Client Development mode

 During development, there is no need to constantly refresh tokens.
-Moreover, during the development process, additional roles and privileges may appear for the application, which will require changing the user configuration already on the SSO Server side.
+Moreover, additional roles and privileges may appear for the application, which will require changing the user configuration already on the SSO Server side.
 To avoid such inconveniences, the SSO Client allows you to replace the standard procedure for checking/refreshing tokens with checking user data based on a special header in the request.

 ## Activation

-To activate the development mode, you need to set `sso.client.useNoopTokenFilter` property to `true`.
+To activate the development mode, you need to set `sso.client.noop-mode.enable` property to `true` and define default user for access with `sso.client.noop-mode.default-user` property.
 For example, you can do this by creating an `application-noop.properties` resource file:
 ```
 # application-noop.properties
 sso.client.useNoopTokenFilter=true
+sso.client.noop-mode.default-user=user
 ```
 and activating the `noop` profile for the app by running latter with `--spring.profiles.active=noop` argument or `-Dspring.profiles.active=noop` VM option.